 Suturing is Key

-However, for the flap closure procedure to be truly effective, it must be combined with delicate suturing techniques.* Here at California Skin Institute we’ve performed thousands of facial reconstructive surgeries and have used a multi-layered suturing procedure to achieve the smallest scar.*
+For any reconstructive procedure to be truly effective, it must be combined with delicate suturing techniques.
+Here at California Skin Institute, we’ve performed thousands of facial reconstructive surgeries and have used a multi-layered suturing procedure to achieve the smallest scar.

 Healing After Reconstructive Surgery